Difference Between Capital and Operating Lease

-There are different accounting methods for the lease where in case of capital lease ownership of asset under consideration might be transferred at the lease term end to the lessee whereas in case of Operating Lease ownership of asset under consideration is retained by lessor.
+There are different accounting methods for the lease.
+For example, in the case of a capital lease, ownership of the asset under consideration might be transferred at the lease term end to the lessee.
+In contrast, in the case of Operating Lease ownership of the asset under consideration is retained by the lessor.

 A lease is a contractual agreement between the lessor (owner of the asset) and the lessee (rents the asset).
 They are classified into two types depending on how the risk of ownership and benefits are transferred.